skrey/yellow-extensions/features/command/README.md

 ## How to run a command

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php build` to show available commands.
+Type `php yellow.php` to show available commands.

 ## How to build a static website